-Recently I had the pleasure of engaging Alain Enthoven, PhD, on one of my favorite topics: affordable health care.
+Recently we had the pleasure of engaging Alain Enthoven, PhD, on one of our favorite topics: affordable health care.
 Dr. Enthoven believes innovation in care delivery is the key to helping US employers expand health care choice, increase quality, and find savings for their employees.
 In the Nuclear Age of the 1960s, Dr. Enthoven was one of an elite group of experts that turned around the management of the US Department of Defense.
 After that, he dedicated himself to solving the causes of unsustainable costs of health care.
 As a consultant to the Carter administration, he designed and proposed Consumer Choice Health Plan, a plan for universal health insurance based on managed competition in the private sector.
 Today he continues his 40-plus year affiliation with Stanford Business School and is still working for change in health care.

 Q: You’re an economist by trade.
 You began your career in government in the Department of Defense.
 What led you to health care?